-- if a patient needs assessment by an ophthalmologist or ophthalmology service for possible surgical intervention or laser treatment, or - if a patient experiences side effects of initial treatment.
+- if the anti-glaucoma treatment does not stabilise the patient's condition - if a patient needs assessment by an ophthalmologist or ophthalmology service for possible surgical intervention or laser treatment, or - if a patient experiences side effects of initial treatment.

-In any event, the optometrist must provide the patient with a referral to an ophthalmologist or ophthalmology service within four months of commencing treatment for chronic glaucoma.
+In any event, the optometrist must provide the patient with a referral to an ophthalmologist or ophthalmology service within four months of starting treatment for chronic glaucoma.